-When considering the unfortunate reality that about 50% of marriages will end in divorce, many people who are at or nearing retirement find themselves in the position of figuring out the Social Security benefits they are entitled to as a divorced spouse.
+When considering the unfortunate reality that about 50% of marriages end in divorce, many people who are at or nearing retirement find themselves in the position of figuring out the Social Security benefits they are entitled to as a divorced spouse.

-First, you must wait until you reach your own FRA to receive the full 50% of your ex-spouse’s benefits.
-You can begin claiming off of your ex-spouse’s record as early as age 62, but you will receive permanently reduced benefits.
+First, you must wait until you reach your own FRA (66 or 67, depending on the year you were born) to receive the full 50% of your ex-spouse’s benefits.
+You can begin claiming off of your ex-spouse’s record as early as age 62, but if you do so, you will receive permanently reduced benefits.
 Furthermore, unlike your personal benefits that increase through age 70, benefits for divorced spouses don’t increase beyond FRA, so if you want to claim those benefits, there’s no advantage for delaying past FRA.

 The second consideration, as a general rule, is that both you and your ex-spouse must be at least age 62 before you can begin claiming off of your ex-spouse’s record.
 For example, let’s say that you were the higher-earning spouse and are currently age 55 and your ex-spouse is age 70.
 Your ex-spouse would have to wait seven years for you to reach age 62 before being able to switch from their record to your own.

 This is not an exhaustive list of the questions you may face when preparing to claim Social Security benefits as a divorced spouse.
 Furthermore, depending on your situation, there may be unique claiming strategies you can utilize to help maximize your benefits.
-Speaking with a financial advisor can help you navigate the complexities of Social Security and help you understand all of the benefits to which you may be entitled.
+Additionally, the passage of the SECURE Act created even more considerations for divorced spouses when it comes to retirement planning.